 After deciding your grip, now you must choose the best table tennis blade handle that suits your playing style.
 Based on Palatinus (table tennis maker expert), there are 6 types of handles grips: Flared handle, Straight handle, Cpen handle, Anatomic handle, and Conical handle.

-- Straight handle (ST), both Round Straight Handle (RST) or Square Straight Handle (SQST), good for control style.
+Straight handle, both Round Straight Handle (RST) or Square Straight Handle (SQST), good for control style.
 Smooth backhand-forehand transition.
 European players prefer using this type of handle.
 It provides Balance between Backhand and Forehand Power.

-- Chinese Penhold (CPen), only used by Penhold player.
+Chinese Penhold, only used by Penhold player.
 Good to serve, and service return.
 Freedom of wrist.
-Good with forehand attack closed to the table.
-Weak on Backhand side.
+Good with forehand attack close to the table.
+Weak on the Backhand side.

-- Anatomic handle (UTCan), preferred by a hitter.
+Anatomic handle, preferred by a hitter.
 Fit very well in the arm.
 Mostly used in the USA.
 Provide deep grip (narrow grip for hitting).
-Weak at looping, weak at long distance.
+Weak at looping, weak at long distances.

-- Conical handle (Elcon), similar to Flared handle, but rounder.
+Conical handle, similar to Flared handle, but rounder.
 Not very popular.
 Something between Straight handles and Flared handles.
 Good for the all-round style, soft style with spin.
 Not comfortable on a very big hand.

 Here is the comparison table to show the pros and cons of each handle type: